romanzy313/ts-duplex/README.md

 # Caviats

-- When method requires no data, type it as `null`
+- When method requires no data, type it as `null` (because json encoding forces undefined to become null)
 - Refactoring of method names with lsp is not possible in the current version.
 Proxy client could enable that.
 - The API is more or less final, but I may want to refactor names of functions/type and move exports around before version 1.0
 - This lib really needs a better name